 Karen “Duff” Duffy is an American writer, model, television personality, and actress.
 She is a certified hospital chaplain, a former Coney Island Mermaid Queen, one of People Magazine’s “50 Most Beautiful People” in 1993, and winner of the Ernest Borgnine Look-Alike Contest.
 In 1995, Duffy was diagnosed with a rare form of the disease sarcoidosis called neurosarcoidosis.
 Since then, she’s written two books ( Model Patient: My Life As an Incurable Wise-Ass and Backbone: Living With Chronic Pain Without Turning Into One) about her experience living with chronic pain and is a member of the Alliance for the Ethical Treatment of Pain Patients.

-Watch an archive of the Miracle Makers premiere episode with Karen HERE.
+Watch an archive of the Miracle Makers episode with Karen HERE.

 Maya Dusenbery is a journalist, editor, and author of the book Doing Harm: The Truth About How Bad Medicine and Lazy Science Leave Women Dismissed, Misdiagnosed, and Sick.
 A New York Times Editors’ Choice pick, Doing Harm was named one of the best books of 2018 by NPR and Library Journal.
 Maya has been interviewed about gender bias in medicine on NPR’s Fresh Air, Good Morning America, and countless radio shows and podcasts.
 She has given talks on the subject to diverse audiences, including students, health care providers, patient advocates, researchers, and biomedical industry employees.

-Watch an archive of the Miracle Makers premiere episode with Maya HERE.
+Watch an archive of the Miracle Makers episode with Maya HERE.